Hero or villain legacy awaits Lievremont

 All will be revealed at Eden Park on Sunday.

-(Additional reporting by Luc Folliet and Julien Pretot in Paris; Editing by Alastair Himmer, Mitch Phillips)
+(Additional reporting by Luc Folliet and Julien Pretot in Paris; Editing by Alastair Himmer, Mitch Phillips.
+To comment on this story email sportsfeedback@thomsonreuters.com)